Continuity | Risk | Threat/Hazard

 An active shooter creates chaos, not just during the incident, but in the hours and days afterward.
 Concerned friends and family will call, looking for updates, the press will want statements, and your place of business may be unable to open because it’s a crime scene.
 To manage these and other effects, it’s important to have a recovery plan in place so that your organization can make decisions quickly and easily during a time of incredible stress.

 The first step in setting up your recovery plan is to create an incident command center.
-This doesn’t have to look like incident command centers do on television – you simply need a designated conference room and the capability to bring in phones, computers, equipment, and clearly labeled tables for each major department when the incident command center is activated.
+This doesn’t have to look like incident command centers do on television – you simply need a designated conference room and have the capability to bring in phones, computers, equipment and clearly labeled tables for each major department when the incident command center is activated.

 The point of the command center is to get all the organization’s leaders into one room so they can work together and take action as a group.